 In February, you can also enjoy Bright Brussels.
 Bright Brussels is an annual three-day light festival that takes place at different locations scattered around Brussels.

 At Bright Brussels, you can marvel at impressive light installations while discovering Brussels on foot.

-When you get too cold, visit Café de Monk to try Belgian beer, Neuhaus for some chocolate, or try one of the many great vegan restaurants in Brussels if you’re a plant-based foodie.
+When you get too cold, warm up with a Belgian beer, visit Neuhaus for some chocolate, or try one of the many great vegan restaurants in Brussels if you’re a plant-based foodie.

 Last but not least, if you like to celebrate carnival, take a day trip from Brussels to the city of Binche to experience the UNESCO-protected carnival of the “Gilles de Binche”.

 Get ready to dance with these clown-like figures, and be prepared to get hit with a bundle of willow twigs and tangerines!